taaha-0548/Uni-verse/README.md

 ## 🛠️ Development

 The platform is designed to be simple and focused on program discovery, not application management.
 All unnecessary files have been removed to keep the codebase clean and maintainable.

+## ⚙️ Configuration

+Database credentials are stored in `.env` file for security.
+The file contains:
+- `DATABASE_URL`: Your Neon DB connection string
+- `FLASK_ENV`: Development environment setting
+- `FLASK_DEBUG`: Debug mode setting

+**⚠️ Security Note**: Never commit `.env` to version control.
+The file contains sensitive database credentials.